natenka/pyneng-book-en/docs/source/book/03_start/2_variables.rst

 Variable names
 ^^^^^^^^^^^^^^^^

-Variable names should not overlap with the names of operators and modules or other reserved words.
+Variable names should not overlap with names of operators and modules or other reserved words.
 Python has recommendations for naming functions, classes and variables:

 -  variable names are usually written in lowercase or in uppercase (e.g., DB_NAME, db_name);
 -  function names are written in lowercase, with underline between words (for example get_names);